sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 ### Enable sonic streaming telemetry agent to send Reboot-cause information

 ##### Part 1
-For 1st part, Daemon code will be added under sonic-buildimage/files/image_config.
-A Daemon will start when OS starts.
-At every 2 min interval it will do following:
-Delete all entries for Reboot-cause information from state db
+For 1st part, process-reboot-cause copies the previous-reboot-cause.txt to "/host/reboot-cause/previous_reboot-cause/" with adding timestamp at the end of file name after processing the reboot-cause.
-Read Reboot-cause information from Reboot-cause history file Update Reboot-cause information upto 10 entries to state-DB.
+Read each reboot-cause information from saved previous-reboot-cause files And update reboot-cause information upto 10 entries to state-DB.

 Details of CLI and state-DB given below.
 Cli command to retrieve the Reboot-cause information